AK-Homberger/NMEA2000-Gateway-My-Boat-Edition/README.md

 And of course the Sofoff POW and a Tasmota switch to control the heater.
 That's all.

-To adjust the program too your needs you can change the settings in the sketch:
+To adjust the program to your needs you can change the settings in the sketch:
 ```
 //****************************************************************************************
 // Configuration start